jmfernandez/fuse_xattrs/README.md

 # Fork of [fbarriga/fuse_xattrs](https://github.com/fbarriga/fuse_xattrs)

+This fork was created in order to:

+* Migrate to libfuse3, and adding needed changes to allow `fuse_xattrs` to be used with singularity through _`--fusemount`_ parameter (since version 0.5).

-This fork was created in order to add the needed fixes to get this FUSE filesystem ready to hold the Singularity temporary sandboxes directory, which is set up through the `SINGULARITY_TMPDIR` environment variable.
+* Add the needed fixes to get this FUSE filesystem ready to hold the Singularity temporary sandboxes directory, which is set up through the `SINGULARITY_TMPDIR` environment variable.
-These sandboxes are used both on pull from Docker, when the `.sif` image is assembled, and in some execution scenarios (like using `--userns` flag).
+These sandboxes are used both on pull from Docker, when the `.sif` image is assembled, and in some execution scenarios (like using `--userns` flag) (since version 0.4).

 This fork contains both original fixes and other ones gathered from [fuse_xattrs forks](https://github.com/fbarriga/fuse_xattrs/network/members).